AusClimateService/TIGGE/README.md

 ## Requirements

-Before you execute the script, you will need to do the following;
+Before you execute the either of the scripts, you will need to do the following;

 __Sign up and retrieve your key:__
   1. Visit ECMWF's [TIGGE portal](http://apps.ecmwf.int/datasets/data/tigge)